 In all Blink workshops, the medium is the message: sessions model guiding questions, techniques and tools that participants can implement in their own classroom, office and community work.

 ** Upcoming Workshops **

-This workshop is for preK-8 staff, administrators, faculty, trustees and parents/guardians who are interested in, or are already, facilitating conversations about social justice with children.
+This workshop is for preK-adulthood staff, administrators, faculty, trustees and parents/guardians who are interested in, or are already, facilitating conversations about diversity and social justice in their communities.

 ** Ongoing Workshops **

 This workshop is for student leaders and adult sponsors who want to focus on organizational vision and planning.

 Feel like you're preaching to the choir?
 Tired of inspiring conversations going nowhere?
 Frustrated because pizza lunches aren't your idea of making a difference?
 This two-hour visioning and action planning workshop is for student identity/social justice group leaders and adult sponsors who want to more fully realize the intention and possibilities of their organizations.
 Through an aspirational and practical discussion of student organizations as individually-driven and institutionally-critical forum for youth voice and action, students and sponsors will identify organizational goals, assets, challenges and actionable plans to realize the groups they want to become including getting the most out of those pizza lunches!
 In this workshop, the medium is also the message: Alison and Sara will model inclusive facilitation skills and tools that students and sponsors can use in their own leadership practices.

 Inclusive Facilitation (formerly Facilitating for Social Justice)